 Solutions came when leaders leaned into changing circumstances.
 They did not ignore it.
 Facing it, embracing it, working with it, they found their way.

 In shifting business models and trying new possibilities, some things will not work.
 Some things will work for a while and need to be further changed.
-There are no real failures in this process, only learnings.
+There are no real failures in this process, only lessons learned.

-At the panel discussion you will hear on Ron Pringle of the Food Shuttle pivoted by repurposing their production kitchen, and then later had to pivot again when it no longer provided the capacity he needed.
+Listen to the panel discussion and hear how Ron Pringle and the Food Shuttle pivoted by repurposing their production kitchen, and then later had to pivot again when it no longer provided the capacity he needed.

 This could have been viewed as a ‘failure’.